Cachemarra/Django/first_part/pas/README.md

 Now you should know what to do.

 1. Add a new link in hour home html file for deleting a person.
-P.S. you must add a <td> too.
+P.S. you must add a <th> too.
+2. Add the path in urls.
+3. Create the deletePerson method in persons/view.py P.S. you can copy the code of edit person.

+Now you don't need the request POST method, you can just as for the id and use the .delete() method from class.
+Then just redirect to home.

+Once created try the metod creating someone new and then, delete it.